dovetail-genomics/dovetail_tools/README.md

 All of these tools are installable via [BioConda](https://bioconda.github.io).

-Install them however you see fit.
+Install them however is most convinent for you.
 They are expected to be in your path.

 ## Running
 Given paired FASTQ's and a reference FASTA, run: